PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 In case your workers accrue their PTO by days worked, you’ll have to multiply the accrual rate by the period they worked to get their final PTO amount.

-If the accrual rate is 0.8 days per month, the calculation for an employee that worked 6 months will be:
+If the accrual rate is 0.8 days per month, the calculation for an employee who worked 6 months will be:

 0.8 x 6 = 4.8 days off